-Set Your Hours & Stick To Them: For the longest time, I thought I had to work 9am to 5pm.
+Set Your Hours & Stick To Them: For the longest time, I thought I had to work 9 am to 5 pm.
 However, it was proving extremely ineffective.
-My best work happens between 11am – 8pm.
-I don’t schedule meetings during this time, and I’ve really stopped making plans in the evening during the week.
-Fridays are an exception, my brain is fried by 5pm.
-Instead of working around my schedule, I make my schedule work around my work.
+My best work happens between 11 am – 8 pm.
+I don’t schedule meetings during this time, and I’ve stopped making plans in the evening during the week.
+Fridays are an exception; my brain is fried by 5 pm.
+Instead of working around my schedule, I make my schedule work around my job.
 This change has probably been the best thing to happen to my clients.
 I’m truly doing better work.
 In the mornings, I workout, schedule client meetings, write, maybe answer emails (if I want to tackle them then).
-I don’t work past 8pm, and I don’t check email past then.
+I don’t work past 8 pm, and I don’t check email past then.
 If I do, my next day is sluggish.

 Figure Out Your Pricing & Not Overbooking: I’ve always struggled with this realm of running a business.
 There are a few different points that I consider when I’m figuring out pricing and number of clients.

 - When I purchase something, I like to feel that I got a deal, that I got my money’s worth.
 I want my clients to feel that way about working with me; the partnership was money well spent.

 - An accessible, beautiful, functional, responsive website should be financially accessible.

 - The work I produce will always be above average, especially in regards to functionality and performance.
 I realize that most of my clients have no idea how a website works, nor can they tell a difference between a poorly coded website and a good internet site.
 I’ve personally tried to coach my friends into understanding what a responsive website is and what is not a responsive internet site.
 I think they are sick of it.